 The New Jersey portal for the new Hudson River Tunnel at Tonnelle Avenue would be slightly below the DFE, but the adjacent approach tracks and surrounding areas would be above the DFE.
+For example, the design for the Preferred Alternative through the Meadowlands calls for the surface alignment to be on a berm or viaduct that is at least 10 feet above the BFE.
+Since the tracks of the new alignment on the new berm and viaduct would be above the DFE, they would be constructed at elevations consistent with (and exceeding) the DFE.
 Soil berms and other design features would be included in the Project at this location to prevent floodwater from entering the tunnel.